Behaviour Management and Safe Caring

 - Loss of privileges, for example the withdrawal of the privilege of staying up late;

 - Suspension or supervision of pocket money for short periods.

 3.4 Recording of SanctionsIf a child receives a sanction it should be recorded by the foster carer/residential staff on their daily recording log.

 Carers/residential staff are not permitted to conduct body searches, searches of clothing worn by children or of their bedrooms.

 Should carers suspect that a child is carrying or has concealed an item which may place the child or another person at risk, they should try to obtain the item by co-operation/negotiation.If carers/staff suspect that a child is concealing an item which may place themselves or another person at risk, they must notify the agency or, in an emergency, the Police.

 5. Serious Incidents and use of Physical Intervention

 In the event of any serious incident (e.g. accident, violence or assault, damage to property), carers/residential staff should take what actions they deem to be necessary to protect children/themselves from immediate harm or injury; and then notify the agency immediately.

-If there is a risk of serious injury/harm, carers/residential staff should not use any form or Restrictive Physical Intervention except as a last resort to prevent themselves or others from being injured or to prevent serious damage to property.
-If any form of Restrictive Physical Intervention is used, it must be the least intrusive necessary to protect the child, carer(s)/residential staff or others.
+If there is a risk of serious injury/harm, carers/residential staff should not use any form or physical intervention except as a last resort to prevent themselves or others from being injured or to prevent serious damage to property.
+If any form of Physical Intervention is used, it must be the least intrusive necessary to protect the child, carer(s)/residential staff or others.

 - An emergency necessitating their immediate involvement to protect the child or others;